planetpratik/MyReads/README.md

 MyReads is a bookshelf app that allows us to select and categorize books that we have read, currently reading, or want to read.
 The project emphasizes using React Fundamentals to build the application and provides an API server and client library to persist information as we interact with the application.

+## Project Review:

+This project has been reviewed by the Udacity project evaluator.
+You can read the whole review [Here](https://review.udacity.com/#!/reviews/1172349/shared)

 ## How to Load the App

 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)